 Significantly, the Framework Agreement commits the MNO to sharing data collected about the Métis harvest with the MNRF in order to assist and improve provincial management of natural resources.
 This unique information and data sharing protocol is the ‘first-of-its-kind’ with an Indigenous community in Ontario and is consistent with the MNO’s longstanding recognition that with rights come responsibilities to protect natural resources for the generations to come.

-The Framework Agreement also sets out various collaborative processes and timelines for future discussions and negotiations on issues of priority for the MNO and its harvesters, including arriving at a new, mutually agreeable map identifying the Métis harvesting territories, dealing with Métis harvester mobility between the MNO’s Harvesting Areas as well as incidental cabins.
-In addition, the Framework Agreement contemplates arriving at a long-term and substantive agreement between the parties.
+The Framework Agreement also sets out various collaborative processes and timelines for future discussions and negotiations on issues of priority for the MNO and its harvesters, including arriving at a new mutually agreeable map identifying the Métis harvesting territories; and dealing with Métis harvester mobility between the MNO’s Harvesting Areas.
+In addition, the Framework Agreement signals the arrival of a long-term and substantive agreement between the parties.

 To apply for a Harvesting Application or to renew a Harvesting Application please fill out and submit the following form: Harvester’s Certificate Application (PLEASE NOTE: During the period of COVID-19, you can send your harvester application directly to the MNO Registry or to your COTH.
 MNO Registry can contact the COTH on your behalf to request COTH approval.)